Big free groups acting on $\Lambda$-trees: A combinatorial description

-We may assume $n>0$ since $\langle 0,w\rangle=\iota$.
-Let $a\in A$ be the first nonzero coordinate of $n$.
-Since $w$ has length at least $n$ that length must have a positive value in the $b$ coordinate for some $b\leq a$.
-Now there are only finitely many occurrences of $b$ and $b^{-1}$ in $w$ for $b\leq a$ so we may list them.
-If any of these occurrences causes the corresponding subword to have length at least $n$, then we pick the first one and we are done.
-Suppose all of them still yield subwords that have length less than $n$.
-Let $u$ be the last such subword.
-Then $u_b=w_b$ for all $b\leq a$; we do not have any more occurrences of $b$ or $b^{-1}$ in $w$ for $b\leq a$.
-Also, $u_b=n_b$ for all $b\leq a$; otherwise we would never obtain $\L(w)\geq n$.
-Thus $w_b=n_b$ for all $b\leq a$.
+\begin{proof} We may assume $n>0$ since $\langle 0,w\rangle=\iota$.
+Let $a_1\in A$ be the first index where the coordinate of $n$ has nonzero value.
+Note this value is positive since $n>0$.
+There are only finitely many $b\leq a_1$ and only finitely many occurrences of each $b$ and $b^{-1}$ in $w$ so we may list them in the order induced by the order on subwords of $w$.
+Notice any occurrence of a $b$ or $b^{-1}$ for $b<a_1$ will cause the corresponding subword to have length larger than $n$.
+We look for the first instance of one of two conditions: (1) an occurrence of a $b$ or $b^{-1}$ for $b<a_1$ or (2) an occurrence of $a_1$ or $a_1^{-1}$ that causes the length of the corresponding subword to equal $n$ in the $a_1$ coordinate.